netbootxyz/netboot.xyz-docs/content/_index.md

 New version of an operating system out?
 Found one that network boots well with iPXE?
 Pull requests are welcomed and encouraged and helps out a ton!
 Feel free to issue a pull request for new versions or tools that you might find useful.
 Once merged into master, [Github Actions](https://github.com/netbootxyz/netboot.xyz/actions) will regenerate new versions of [iPXE from upstream](https://github.com/ipxe/ipxe) and deploy the latest changes to netboot.xyz.
 See more on contributing [here](https://netboot.xyz/contributing).

-### Testing New Branches
+### Testing New Features

-Under the **Utilities** menu on netboot.xyz, there's an option for ["Test netboot.xyz branch"](https://github.com/netbootxyz/netboot.xyz/blob/master/src/utils.ipxe#L157).
-If you've forked the code and have developed a new feature branch, you can use this option to chainload into that branch to test and validate the code.
-All you need to do is specify your Github user name and the name of your branch or abbreviated hash of the commit.
-Also, disable the signature verification for *netboot.xyz* under **Signatures Checks**.
+Under the **Utilities** menu on netboot.xyz, there's an option for ["netboot.xyz endpoints"](https://github.com/netbootxyz/netboot.xyz/blob/development/roles/netbootxyz/templates/menu/nbxyz.ipxe.j2).
+Features or changes that have been merged into the development branch can be loaded here to be tested before they are merged into production.

 ### Communication